WGLab/PennCNV/docs/user-guide/install.md

 ## The last resort

 If all the above methods do not work, then you can resort to reinstallation of Perl manually.
-(Note that sometimes, `perlbrew` cannot correctly compile/install perl even if appropriate arguments were supplied based on their documentation.)
-This is indeed incredibly simple if you just follow step-by-step instructions below.
-Suppose that I want to install Perl in `~/usr/perl` directory.
+In fact, I was not able to compile PennCNV in Perl 5.20.2, but was able to compile PennCNV on Perl 5.14.2 and other earlier versions.
+Although `perlbrew` is commonly used for installing another version of Perl, sometimes `perlbrew` cannot correctly compile/install perl even if appropriate arguments were supplied based on their documentation.
+So it is best to just install Perl yourself: this is indeed incredibly simple if you just follow step-by-step instructions below.
+Suppose that I want to install Perl in `~/usr/perl-5.14.2` directory.

 ```
 [kaiwang@biocluster ~/]$ wget http://www.cpan.org/src/perl-5.14.2.tar.gz
 [kaiwang@biocluster ~/]$ tar xvfz perl-5.14.2.tar.gz
 [kaiwang@biocluster ~/]$ cd perl-5.14.2
-[kaiwang@biocluster ~/]$ ./Configure -des -Dprefix=/home/kaiwang/usr/perl -Accflags='-fPIC' -Dusethreads
+[kaiwang@biocluster ~/]$ ./Configure -des -Dprefix=/home/kaiwang/usr/perl-5.14.2 -Accflags='-fPIC' -Dusethreads
 [kaiwang@biocluster ~/]$ make
 [kaiwang@biocluster ~/]$ make test
 [kaiwang@biocluster ~/]$ make install